CoveAS/dropp-for-woocommerce/readme.txt

 If the order does not have a dropp shipping method attached to one of the order lines then dropp booking will not be available.
 To enable it simply add a new shipping line to the order and edit it to use dropp shipping.
 If an order cannot be edited then try to change the order status to **pending** first.

 == Changelog ==

+= 2.0.0 =

+* Added new settings for cost of shipping rates based on weight of the items in cart
+* Made PDF's downloadable from source if the websites filesystem is restricted

 = 1.5.3 =